 What (if any) are the likely benefits to biodiversity conservation under the WSSP compared to site by site assessments under the BC Act and EPBC Act?

-How will the WSSP perform against the evaluation criteria set out for landscape scale assessments under the BAM?
+How will the WSSP and site by site assessments perform against the evaluation criteria set out for landscape scale assessments under the BAM?

 The trend analysis is also an opportunity to better understand the relative influence of different drivers of change in biodiversity on the Cumberland Plain.
 It is hoped that the trend analysis will help to determine: